Republicans saw Colin Powell as their presidential savior in 1996. He couldn’t see himself that way.

 If there was a clear major foreign policy question or domestic crisis that he thought he had a solution for, Powell told one friend, he would feel an obligation to run.
 Those Republicans and others who urged him to run argued that he would be a healer for the nation.
 But he was not able to define fully what needed healing, and felt he was miles away from having a clear remedy, particularly to the narrow legislative questions of the day.

 Even as he methodically deliberated, one associate said, Powell had always remained deeply hesitant.
-From the start, this associate believed, "It was always a `No.' He was tempted and he weighed it but I believe he never got into what I would call the `yes category.' "
+From the start, this associate believed, “It was always a ‘No.’ He was tempted and he weighed it but I believe he never got into what I would call the ‘yes category.’”

-Powell was offended that many Republicans reduced their arguments to, "We'll lose without you."
+Powell was offended that many Republicans reduced their arguments to, “We’ll lose without you.”
 He felt he was not being invited to the GOP for any purpose other than to dig the party out of the hole it had dug for itself.
-"People were popping up out of nowhere," said another close associate, "and they were representing themselves only and their interests.
-Very few people were addressing his {Powell's} interests."
+“People were popping up out of nowhere,” said another close associate, “and they were representing themselves only and their interests.
+Very few people were addressing his [Powell’s] interests.”

 Powell’s interest in political office was always focused on broad themes of community, tolerance and personal responsibility rather than on the hard policy questions.
 “Specific discussions of things like Medicare never grabbed him,” said one of his best friends.
 In August, just a month before Powell’s book, “My American Journey,” was released, he told friends that he had read the galleys of neoconservative author Ben Wattenberg’s book, “Values Matter Most,” and was quite taken with the theme.